civilservicelgbt/civilservicelgbt.github.io/_events/20210216-brith-sexualities.md

 ---
 title: "Empire and the birth of sexualities"
-excerpt: "LGBT+ History Month: Join Julia Ftacek and Onni Gust as they discuss ‘the long 18C’ and its significance for queer history, chaired by Jonah Coman."
+excerpt: "LGBT+ History Month: Join us for a discussion on ‘the long 18C’ and its significance for queer history, chaired by Jonah Coman."
 event-date: 2021-02-16 15:00:00
 location: "Online (Google Meet)"
 link: "https://www.eventbrite.co.uk/e/empire-and-the-birth-of-sexualities-tickets-138155082571"